sirprancelot/pi-video-recorder/README.md

 passwd
 ```

-###SETUP WIFI
+###Setup Wifi Raspbery Pi3

-- To access wifi:
+- To choose/setup wifi:
 ```
 wifi-menu
 ```
-- To generate a profile (must do as root) to use each time you boot:
+- To generate a profile (must do as root) to automatically use each time you boot:
 ```
 wifi-menu -o
 ```